solana-labs/ecosystem/projects/mxc.md

 slug: "mexc"
 date: "2020-04-03"
 title: "MEXC"
-logline: "MEXC listed the SOL token in the summer of 2020, and maintains multiple trading pairs."
+logline: "MEXC listed the SOL token in the Summer of 2020, and maintains multiple trading pairs."
 cta: "https://www.mxc.com/"
 logo: /img/mxc.svg
 category: exchange, spl
 twitter: https://twitter.com/MEXC_Global
 ---

-Trading pairs live on MEXC are SOL/BTC and SOL/USDT.
+The trading pairs live on MEXC are SOL/BTC and SOL/USDT.
 MEXC is a Hong Kong-based exchange with a global presence.